The IN SEASON Lifestyle

 SAME GOD – DIFFERENT STORIES

-So I ponder these things each year as the calendar pages turn to both occasions; I get the opportunities to celebrate Lent with my Catholic brothers and sisters, and I get the opportunities of celebrating Purim with my Jewish brothers and sisters, and I am a non-denominational, Hebraic-thinking Christian.
+So I ponder these things each year as the calendar pages turn to both occasions; I get the opportunities to celebrate Lent with my Catholic brothers and sisters.
+Also, I get the opportunities of celebrating Purim with my Jewish brothers and sisters, and I am a non-denominational, Hebraic-thinking Christian.

 Oh wait….Oh dear….Have I lost you with this one statement?